Boy, 11, dies after being swept into storm drain in Bentonville

 An afternoon storm and flooding led to the death of an 11-year-old boy Monday after he was swept into a storm drain in Bentonville, according to police.

-Emergency responders went to the area of Southeast 28th and Southeast C streets about 5:36 p.m.
-Monday on reports two people had been pulled into a storm drain, said Adam McInnis, spokesman for the Bentonville Police Department.
+Emergency responders went to the area of Southeast 28th and Southeast C streets at about 5:36 p.m.
+Monday on reports two people had been pulled into a storm drain, said Adam McInnis, spokesman for the Bentonville police.

 Shortly after arriving, police and firefighters located a 47-year-old woman and removed her from the storm drain.
 She was transported to a local hospital, McInnis said.